Non-Hermitian topology in a single driven-dissipative Kerr-Cat qubit: Theoretical framework and model

 where $\rho$ is the density operator, and $a^{\dagger}$($a$) is the creation (annihilation) operator for the Kerr-nonlinear resonator.
 The dynamics can be fully captured by the Liouvillian superoperator $\mathcal{L}$.
+The model described here fits within the topological classification framework for driven-dissipative systems, where steady-state structures and fluctuation dynamics are characterized by graph invariants \cite{46,47}.
 In the frame rotating at the driving frequency,

 where $\Delta$ is the detuning between the drive and resonator, $K$ is the Kerr coefficient and $P$ is the amplitude of the two-photon driving.
 For simplicity and without loss of generality, we restrict both $K$ and $P$ to be positive and real throughout this paper, which implies that $\alpha$ is likewise real.
 When $\Delta =\varepsilon= 0$, the coherent states $|\pm\alpha\rangle$ are two degenerate eigenstates of the system Hamiltonian with the eigenvalue $P^2/K$, where $\alpha = \sqrt{P/K}$.
 In such a degenerate subspace, any state can also be expressed in terms of the even and odd cat states $|\mathcal{C}_{\alpha}^{\pm}\rangle$, which are orthogonal to each other and thus form the basis for a qubit.
 The energy gap between these degenerate eigenstates and their nearest eigenstates is $4K|\alpha|^2$.
-When the single-photon driving strength, dissipative rate, and the detuning are much smaller than this gap, the system is approximately restricted in the subspace of the cat qubit.
+When the single-photon driving strength, dissipative rate, and detuning are much smaller than this gap, the system is approximately restricted in the subspace of the cat qubit.